Comparison of generalised additive models and neural networks in applications: A systematic review: Performance metric analysis

 \section{Performance metric analysis}

 To quantitatively synthesize the comparative performance of GAMs and neural networks across the reviewed literature, we create a statistical model for the reported performance metric values directly.
 This analysis examines how the relative performance, measured by the most frequently used metrics, is associated with key study characteristics such as sample size, domain area, and model complexity.
+This will address RQ2 and RQ3.
+RQ3 examines whether or not available data or modelling characteristics can explain observed differences in model performance.
+To answer these, we model the reported performance metrics from the 430 datasets in terms of the available characteristics.
 Given the hierarchical structure of the data we have collected, where datasets are nested within papers, a mixed-effects modelling approach was employed to account for intra-paper dependence.